KurtE/Arduino_Phoenix_Parts/ReadMe.md

 directories are installed, you can simply go to the file menu, look in the Examples menu item, and hopefully in this list will be Phoenix and under this are several configrations…

+Note: I think this last check in should match the functionality of the changes made by Jeroen (Xan) for the code up on the Lynxmotion gethub code...

+In addition I also made the changes where you can choose which servos need to be reversed in the hex config file, also not specific to quads.
+This required changes to all of the _Driver_ files

 Good Luck
 Kurt